 However, there are some scam restaurants in Tokyo.
-It isn’t just that they serve bad food, but the bill will be outrageously expensive.
+They don’t just that they serve bad food–the bill will also be outrageously expensive.
 The owners make up something about “taxes” and “service charges” when the victim contests the bill.
 These Tokyo scams rely on tourists not being able to communicate with the police.
-A fairly typical example of this practice (and some things to watch out for) can be found here.

 Credit Card Fraud

 Even today, there are many Japanese establishments that do not accept credit cards.
 However, they have become a popular part of Tokyo scams, either by overcharging the victim or stealing the card and going on a shopping spree.
 Be aware of your wallet at all times.
 If you become a victim, contact your bank.

 Drinking alone is never a good idea, and it’s even worse in Roppongi and Kabukicho.
 You go into a seedy-looking bar, place an order, the bartender or an accomplice spikes your drink, and you pass out shortly thereafter.
 This is an ongoing problem that occurs so frequently that the US Embassy has a page warning about it.

 Usually this Tokyo scam is about money–thieves empty your wallet, steal your passport, wake you up yelling about how much (extra) money you owe them, or (in particularly brutal cases) drag you to an ATM and force you to withdraw money.
 But sexual assaults (on men and women) have been reported.
 Beware and party in groups.

 Sexy Tokyo Ladies are Interested in You!
 Or Your Wallet…

 This is another common Tokyo scam.
 A woman will approach a man and ask him to buy her a drink, or to go with her to another bar.
 She will rack up a huge bar tab, which the man will not learn about until he gets the bill.
 The next day, she splits the profit with the bar and goes out to look for another man.
 Or they may skip the whole drinking thing and just spike your drink (above).